official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 a dialogue with Mr Annan, without pre-conditions and with an open agenda,

-194 Minute Manning to Powell, 22 January 2002, ‘Talks with Condi Rice, 21 January: Iraq’.
+[^194]: Minute Manning to Powell, 22 January 2002, ‘Talks with Condi Rice, 21 January: Iraq’.
-195 Public hearing, 30 November 2009, page 10.
+[^195]: Public hearing, 30 November 2009, page 10.
-196 Public hearing, 18 January 2010, page 100.
+[^196]: Public hearing, 18 January 2010, page 100.

 380

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 although Iraq would not make the first move and the initiative would have to come from the UN; and

 *  accepted that the time had come for Iraq to start talking about the return of

-inspectors and asked Mr Moussa to contact Dr Blix on his behalf.197
+inspectors and asked Mr Moussa to contact Dr Blix on his behalf.[^197]

 411. Mr Powell drew the telegram to Mr Blair’s attention, commenting:

 “This ties in with other indications that Saddam is wriggling, trying to get off the hook.
-The US will want to ignore these talks and keep open the possibility of regime change instead of inspectors.”198
+The US will want to ignore these talks and keep open the possibility of regime change instead of inspectors.”[^198]

-412. Mr Blair responded: “We shd keep up the pressure.”199
+412. Mr Blair responded: “We shd keep up the pressure.”[^199]

 # Conclusions
 413. After the attacks on the US on 9/11, which was widely accepted as having